REVERB-FL: Server-Side Adversarial and Reserve-Enhanced Federated Learning for Robust Audio Classification: Methodology

 \paragraph*{AWGN (stochastic corruption)} Additive Gaussian white noise models environmental perturbations:

 where $\boldsymbol{n}$ is Gaussian noise and the result is clipped element-wise to $\mathcal{X}$.

 These attacks have been shown to significantly degrade performance in both centralized audio classification and federated settings \cite{robust_audio_adversarial, evasion_attacks_fl}.
 We simulate training-time poisoning by designating a fixed adversarial set $A \subseteq \{1,\dots,N\}$ with $|A| = \lceil \rho N \rceil$, where $\rho$ is the adversarial fraction.
 In round $t$, when the server samples $m$ clients $S_t$, the fraction of adversarial clients among the $m$ sampled clients is $\beta_t = |S_t \cap A|/m$.
 These adversarial clients apply perturbations to their local training data before computing local updates.
 Perturbations are crafted using the client's current local model $\theta_n^{(t,j)}$ during local training.
 Labels remain unchanged, and the poisoned updates propagate through FedAvg aggregation to bias the global model (variant used is specified in Sec.~\ref{sec:exp_setup}).
+We note that our considered threat model focuses on the scenario in which adversarial clients poison in-distribution samples with in-distribution labels in an attempt to corrupt the training process.
+Alternatively, adversarial clients may instead inject out-of-distribution samples with in-distribution labels into the training process to induce training corruption.
+Such a scenario represents an open-set variant outside the scope of this work, discussed further in Sec.~\ref{sec:limitations}.